Venus: The Mother of Rome and Goddess of Love and Fertility

 Other Divine Children of Venus

 So, who was this Bacchus guy?
 And why was he able to seduce the goddess of love?
-Well, Bacchus is actually the god of wine and the feeling of being drunk.
-Yes, there is a god for that.
-It seems like this fact brings you the answer to the question why Bacchus was able to seduce Venus.
+Well, Bacchus was the god of wine and the feeling of being drunk.
+He was the son of Jupiter and Semele.
+Jupiter adopted him when he killed Bacchus’ mother with one of his thunderbolts.

 Venus’ Mortal Lovers

-Venus actually used a pretty nifty trick to seduce him.
+Venus used a pretty nifty trick to seduce him.
 She disguised herself as a Phrygian princess and seduced him.
 Only after nine months, Venus revealed her divine identity.
 She presented Anchises with their son Aeneas.

 Being seduced by the Venus goddess is obviously quite a good brag.
 But, Venus warned Anchises never to brag about their affair.
 If he still did brag about it, he would be struck by a thunderbolt of Jupiter.
 Unfortunately, Anchises did brag and was crippled by Jupiter’s bolt.
 Well, at least he got to brag to his mates about dating a goddess.

-Adding to the list, Venus was also believed to be the lover of king Butes, with whom she had a son named Eryx.
+Adding to the list, Venus was also believed to be the lover of King Butes, with whom she had a son named Eryx.
 Still, she wasn’t done yet after Butes, since she also had a son with another mortal man.
 The son is named Astynous and Phaethon is believed to be the father.

 Worshiping Venus, the Roman Goddess of Love and Fertility

 The first known temple to Venus relates to Venus Obsequens, which translates to indulgent Venus.
-The magnificent temple was erected in 295BC and legend has it that the temple was funded by the fines that were imposed on Roman women or people in general for sexual misdemeanors.
+The magnificent temple was erected in 295 BC and legend has it that the temple was funded by the fines that were imposed on Roman women or people in general for sexual misdemeanors.

 The second form in which she was honored was Venus Verticordia: the Changer of Hearts.
 Being able to change hearts only solidifies her claim as the goddess of love.
-Venus Verticordia was the subject of the first Venus temple, built in Latium on 18th of august 293 BC.
+Venus Verticordia was the subject of the first Venus temple, built in Latium on the 18th of August 293 BC.
 Under the same name, she was protecting people against sins.

-Although it is generally believed that Venus is necessarily based on Aphrodite, the inhabitants of Ancient Rome only found that out in the year 217 BC.
+Although it is generally believed that Venus is necessarily based on Aphrodite, the inhabitants of ancient Rome only found that out in the year 217 BC.
 This was the year when the first temple for Venus Erycina was built by the Greeks, which honored the Roman interpretation of their goddess Aphrodite.

 Besides that, Venus was also associated with another Roman god by the name of Cloacina, who was the goddess of cloaca maxima.
 A somewhat dubious honor, since the cloaca maxima is the main sewerage system of ancient Rome.